 Patterson is a former newspaper reporter including serving as a Washington correspondent for the Kansas City Star, and former communications director for the American Public Welfare Association.
 She holds a bachelor’s degree in journalism from Northwestern University and a master’s in English from Georgetown University.

-Julie is a Supervisory Auditor with the Office of the District of Columbia Auditor (ODCA).
-Julie has been with ODCA since 2013.
-She has a Bachelor of Science in Accounting from St. John Fisher College.
-Her previous work history includes six years of government auditing, three years as the Internal Audit and Control Manager for Monroe County in Rochester, New York, and three years as a Senior Examiner for the New York State Comptroller’s Office.
-Prior to her experience in government, she worked for two years as a Forensic Auditor at a regional CPA firm in Rochester, New York.
-She is a Certified Internal Auditor and a Certified Fraud Examiner.
+Julie Lebowitz is Deputy Auditor and Audit Manager for the Office of the District of Columbia Auditor (ODCA), where she has worked since 2013.
+Julie oversees ODCA audit operations, including supervision of all audit teams and responsibility for ensuring compliance with ODCA’s policies and procedures.
+Prior to joining ODCA, Julie served as the Internal Audit and Control Manager for Monroe County, New York and as a Senior Examiner of Municipal Affairs for the Office of the New York State Comptroller, Division of Local Government and School Accountability.
+Prior to her experience in government, she worked as a Forensic Auditor at a regional CPA firm in Rochester, New York.
+Julie is a Certified Internal Auditor (CIA) and a Certified Fraud Examiner (CFE), and earned her Bachelor of Science in Accounting from St. John Fisher College.

 Lawrence Perry has worked in the Office of the District of Columbia Auditor (ODCA) as the Deputy Auditor since 2005.
 As Deputy Auditor, he supports the Auditor on communication and administrative operations within the office.
 Lawrence also supervises audit teams and provides direction to the office’s auditors, analysts and support staff.